awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout Form Block - Default Theme

 == Changelog ==
+= 3.5.0 =
+* NEW: Customize the message displayed on checkout when the cart is empty.
+* Admin: Improved styles when multiple admin notices are displayed on EDD Settings pages.
+* Admin: Improved the performance of detecting if the current admin page is an EDD Admin page.
+* Downloads: Improved the reliability of the files drop-down for variable price products.
+* Orders: Bypass the order refund window when an order refund is initialized from the gateway.
+* Dev: Improved the extensibility of the export classes.
+* Dev: Improved the extensibility of the Stats class.
+* Dev: Many classes that were namespaced were relocated to take advantage of auto-loading.
+* Dev: Registered tax rates were moved out of the adjustments database table into their own tax rates database table.

+View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)

 = 3.4.0 =
 * NEW!
 Add Square to supported gateways for one-time payments.
 * Downloads: Prevent bundle configurations from breaking the Prices metabox display.